 Lithium-Metal-Polymer Battery with ultra-thin film electrolyte

-a new thin-film construction for Lithium-metal-polymer batteries allows the batteries to be embedded in printed circuit boards or integrated circuit chips.
-The batteries are postage-stamp size and about 1/10 mm thick, and contain "micro-energy cells".
+As announced by IPS Batteries a new thin-film construction for Lithium-metal-polymer batteries allows the batteries to be embedded in printed circuit boards or integrated circuit chips.
+The batteries are the postage-stamp-size and about 1/10 mm thick, and contain “micro-energy cells”.

 Other battery applications suitable for automobiles: